 The Isotherm Insulation is a polyester Roof Insulation manufactured from recycled PET.
 (Coke, Fanta bottles etc) Therefore Isotherm Insulation is regarded as one of the most Eco-friendly Roof Insulation materials on the market.
 As a result Isotherm Insulation is the number one Home Insulation of choice.
 Additionally the added benefits of Dust free and Allergy Free Insulation for roofs has been immensely popular.
 Specifically for those with Dust allergies etc.

-In fact, with Global Warming and Climate change affecting weather patterns all over the world, it is now more than ever important that we insulate our homes.
-ISOTHERM INSULATION is one of the most eco-friendly insulation products available.
+In fact, with Global Warming and Climate change affecting weather patterns all over the world, it is now more than ever crucial that we insulate our homes.
+Therefore ISOTHERM INSULATION is one of the most Eco-friendly insulation products available.

-The 145mm Isotherm will reduce heat flow into the home by as much as 90%.
-This will result in reduced need for heating and cooling.
-As we know this is the major cause of Global warming.
+The fact is, 145mm Isotherm will reduce heat flow into the home by as much as 90%.
+As a result, a decreased need for heating and cooling.
+Therefore the impact of global warming is reduced.

 Global Warming And Insulation

-In fact, global warming is very real.
-It is estimated by scientist that in 2050 sea levels will rise by 1 meter.
+In fact, Global Warming is very real Read This Article.
+Scientist estimates that in 2050 sea levels will rise by 1 meter.
 This rise in sea levels will wipe out as much as 20% of the low lying land.
 At the same time currently, weather patterns are changing dramatically.